-MICR5028 course is focused on applying fundamental virology concepts to the understanding of current virology research questions with a combination of lecturing, student-presentation and inclass discussion format.
+MICR5028 course is focused on applying fundamental virology concepts to the understanding of current virology research questions in a student-presentation and in-class discussion format.

 Assignments - Required assignments for reading and video-watching are posted on the course page on Canvas and are never considered optional.
 Unless specifically noted by the instructor, anything in the required readings, whether emphasized in class or not, is considered testable on exams.
 Students will be responsible for a significant amount of reading and preparation outside of the classroom so that class time can be most productively used for discussions and presentations of key concepts and of experimental results from the primary literature.